 http://www.asianandabrahamicreligions.com/

-The VRI provides links to home pages as well as to major directories and documents within religious-based web sites.
+The Virtual Religion Index provides links to home pages and major directories and documents within religious-based websites.
 Topics include American and ancient Near Eastern studies, anthropology, archaeology and religious art, biblical studies, Buddhist studies, Christian traditions, a comparative study of religion, confessional agencies, East Asian studies, ethics and moral values, Greco-Roman, Hindu, Islamic and Jewish studies, philosophy and theology, and the psychology of religion.

-The WRD features statistics on religious affiliations for every country of the world, providing source materials, census data and surveys, as well as estimates for every religion, offering an international religious demography, at the current time as well as a historical data.
+The WRD features statistics on religious affiliations for every country, providing source materials, census data, surveys, and estimates for every religion, offering international religious demography at the current time as well as historical data, contextual data, and census and survey information.
 Updates and citations are noted.
-Typical questions that can be answered are listed, along with unique selling points of the database.
-A free trial is available.
+Typical questions that can be answered are listed, along with the unique selling points of the database.
+A free trial is available, and contacts are posted.

 World Religions and Spirituality

-WRSP was created at Virginia Commonwealth University in 2010, and seeks to present objective, reliable, and comprehensive information about spiritual groups and religions throughout the world, often prepared by scholars of record for the groups that they profile.
+WRSP was created at Virginia Commonwealth University in 2010 and seeks to present objective, reliable, and comprehensive information about spiritual groups and religions worldwide, often prepared by scholars of record for the groups they profile.
 A style guide and orienting information for authors is included, and an index of published authors and subjects is included.
 Its partnerships are acknowledged.
+Instructions for making contributions are provided on the site.

 https://wrldrels.org/

-Beverlee Jill Carroll holds a PhD in religious studies, and has taught world religions at the university level for many years.
+Beverlee Jill Carroll holds a Ph.D. in religious studies and has taught world religions at the university level for many years.
 On her site, she presents the basic tenets of various religions, including Bahai, Buddhism, Christianity, Confucianism, Hinduism, Islam, Jainism, Judaism, Scientology, Shinto, Sikhism, Taoism and Wicca.
-She offers information on religion in general, and offers what she terms "silly religious gifts."
+She offers information on religion in general and what she terms "silly religious gifts."
+A world religions chart and free video training for teachers is available

 A project of the National Council of Churches USA, in consultation with journalists, journalism school faculty, faith group news directors, and participating youth groups, the WFN site consists of a database of full-text news releases from various religious bodies, policy statements, and other documents.
-Although mostly Christian churches are represented, those from Judaism and some others are includes, also.
+Although primarily Christian churches are represented, those from Judaism, Bah'ai, B'nai B'rith, and some others are also described.
+The origins of the site are discussed.